Jennifer K Stinson

 jstinson@svsu.edu

-I am a historian of the United States, whose interests include race, gender, the environment, and public history.
+I am an historian of the United States, whose interests include race, gender, the environment, and public history.
 Much of my work focuses on the nineteenth century, but it also extends into other eras.
 The book I am writing is on African-American, African-French, and Ojibwe-African families, as well as those whose lives bridged African diasporic and southeastern Native American identities.
 I trace their lives along fur trade routes, in mining camps, on farms, and in small towns in the nineteenth-century rural Midwest.
 Some members of these families endured and resisted slavery or long-term indentured servitude; others lived and thrived in freedom.
 The stories I tell about them form part of my larger focus on social history—the history of ordinary women, men, and children.
 Social historians patiently piece the past together from census records, diaries, memoirs, newspapers, oral histories, old photographs, and every other hard to read piece of paper or blurry image you can imagine.
 We do so based upon the conviction that ordinary people’s lives had and still have intrinsic value.
 We strive particularly to better understand groups whose histories have been partly erased by state-enforced illiteracy and by prejudices pertaining to poverty, gender, and race.

-Her other teaching experience includes African American History, U.S. Women’s History, the History of the American South, Gender Across Cultures in the U.S. and Africa, and Music History.
+My other teaching experience includes African American History, U.S. Women’s History, the History of the American South, Gender Across Cultures in the U.S. and Africa, and Music History.

 Recent Publications: